pebe-espana/NXTpi/README.md

 - **man_pilot.py** can be run using 'rosrun exomy man_pilot.py' and it will ask for a string 'A 2 90 10' to be entered directly from keyboard
 - **auto_pilot.py** can be run using 'rosrun exomy auto_pilot.py' and it will read the file 'keyboard.txt' and run all the command lines found therein in sequence top to bottom

-(for an example of what the config.keyboard.txt results in see the short movie clip in documents folder)
+(for an example of what the config.keyboard.txt results in see the short movie clip in documents folder of this branch)

 in detail: (to follow shortly)